zizther/fe-docs/html.md

 Many developers use a vertically-oriented sprite in addition to the primary sprite.
 This vertical sprite will be less than or equal to 100px wide (and tall) and contain icons that are typically placed next to text, such as list item bullets or call to action links and buttons.

 The one consideration is to not make sprites too large, something over 1000px in either direction will end up using a sizeable amount of memory.
 Read more on [when to use sprites and memory usage here](http://blog.vlad1.com/2009/06/22/to-sprite-or-not-to-sprite/), and for more general tips and techniques on creating sprites check out the [Mozilla Dev Blog](http://blog.mozilla.com/webdev/2009/03/27/css-spriting-tips/).

+#### Leverage CSS Sprites

+Sprites are not suitable for all situations.
+To guarentee icons look good on all devices and retina screens use custom webfonts or SVG's which give you more control.

 #### Shard resources across domains